 - Keep office hours.
 In order to balance your work and your life, you need down time every day – so keep office hours (just as you would with any other job).
 This way, you can set aside time for work, as well as your family, friends, hobbies, and your own physical and mental well-being.
 (Note: When you’re “off the clock” use the Do Not Disturb feature to mute email and event notifications.
 And try not to be tempted to open your work apps unless it’s truly an emergency.)

 - Only say yes to meetings with a purpose.
-Nothing wastes time more than meetings that aren't organized well or whose purpose is ambiguous.
-So, before agreeing to a meeting, know why you're meeting.
-Then, prepare an agenda ahead of time, if appropriate, and let everyone in the meeting know that you have a have a hard stop.
+Nothing wastes time more than meetings that aren’t organized well or whose purpose is ambiguous.
+So, before agreeing to a meeting, know why you’re meeting.
+Then, use an agenda template to prepare an agenda ahead of time, if appropriate, and let everyone in the meeting know that you have a hard stop.
 By doing so, you can make sure attendees know what needs to be done – and show up prepared to work.

 - Take workout breaks.
 When you take time, say, a lunch break, to walk, run, or otherwise workout, it can increase productivity, according to a study by researchers at Stockholm University and Karolinska Institutet.
 Not only does working out during the day seem to increase stamina and reduce downtime due to illness, but study participants “who exercised also reported improvements in self-assessed productivity.”